tarantool/doc/doc/platform/replication/supervised_failover.rst

     .. note::

-        In Tarantool 3.0 and 3.1, the configuration is different and the function must be created in the application code .
+        In Tarantool 3.0 and 3.1, the configuration is different and the function must be created in the application code.
 See :ref:`supervised_failover_configuration_with_role` for details.

 #.
 (Optional) Configure options that control how a failover coordinator operates in the :ref:`failover <configuration_reference_failover>` section: